Dillonb/n64-tests/basic.md

 ### Test 4 - does beql skip the delay slot if the branch is not taken?
 This test sets r2 in a delay slot, and fails if the register is set.

+### Test 5 - Are the registers 64 bit?
+This test sets a register to 0xFFFFFFFF, adds 1 to it, and fails if it equals zero.